nathanhosselton/VeoRide-Exercise/README.md

 1. Calculate trip summary values and display them when the user ends the trip

 Along the way I made decisions regarding code organization and clarity, such as separating view updates/changes and trip logic into the TripViewController and TripCoordinator respectively.

+Some things I wanted to complete but was unable:

+- More robust error handling, such as when user location is lost
+- Allowing the user to select alternate routes (MapKit provides them, but discreet interaction detection is needed)
+- Showing the navigation steps (Again, MapKit provides them, but displaying them needs manual detection of reaching each step.
+Also would need to account for the user changing paths for the experience to be viable.)

+I left notes for these and other TODOs/FIXMEs in the relevant parts of the code.